PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Some batteries may be refurbished by the recycling companies for reuse – provided they are still in a relatively good state.
 Other batteries, may be recycled into different other products, such as pots and pans, silverware, steel, or even golf clubs.

-Do magnets affect cell phone batteries?
+Do magnets affect phone batteries?

 Our hard drives, for instance, have magnets.
 Most electronics have magnets, to gain functionality.
 Even mobile phone speakers have magnets – as well as the average cell phone case.
 A magnet of such a small capacity is unlikely to cause any damage to your battery – which is why you should not worry.